ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Assigns a name NODENAME to the node, and creates a sub-resource to /ace-group/GROUPNAME/ at the KDC (e.g. "/ace-group/GROUPNAME/nodes/NODENAME").
 * Returns a 2.01 (Created) message containing the symmetric group keying material, the group policies and all the public keys of the current members of the group, if the KDC manages those and the Client requested them.

 The response message also contains the URI path to the sub-resource created for that node in a Location-Path CoAP option.
-The payload of the response is formatted as a CBOR map which MAY contain the following fields, which, if included, MUST have the corresponding values:
+The payload of the response is formatted as a CBOR map which MUST contain the following fields and values:

 * 'gkty', identifying the key type of the 'key' parameter.
 The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key" Registry.
 Implementations MUST verify that the key type matches the application profile being used, if present, as registered in the "ACE Groupcomm Key" registry.